TABmk/nginx-certbot/README.md

+> 🔮 My updates:
+> - nginx changed to openresty:alpine (latest)
+> - fixed docker compose command
+> - https / now returns 'ok!'
-> 🔮 Updated with fixed docker compose command, return 200 on / http location and init script will auto-replace domain in config 🔮
+> - init script replace domain names in app.conf

+> set domain in `init-letsencrypt.sh` and run it.
+That's all. 🎉

 # Boilerplate for nginx with Let’s Encrypt on docker-compose